cloudthreesixty/GlimpseRUM/README.md

  - brCookiers - are cookies enabled
  - OS - what OS has been detected, this is basic detection but more detailed can be added use the user-agent from the beason request weblog
  - cookies (array) - page cookies which have been captured
+ - geoIP (array) - geoIP lookup performed from client, using https://ipinfo.io/, its not that accurate to city but got the country OK
  - res (array) - these are results of the external site lookups which have been defined, the key is defined with the URL being tested
  - - startMs - epoch milliseconds when request started
  - - stat - http status code